Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v07-26-2022)

 ## Modal Overview
-(reading time ~ 3 min)
-WIMP GUIs divide the screen spatially into Windows.
-The smallest windows are controls such as clickable Buttons
-which serve as the units of the GUI.
-The mouse is used to select space on-screen,
-making it easy to navigate this spatial organization of the screen.
-WIMP UIs are non-modal even though they may contain modal elements such as dialogs.

 Modal GUIs do not layout the screen spatially using windows.
 Instead they layout the app's interaction time temporally using "modes of operation".
 Each mode of operation paints to the entire screen